 - Hornets +175

 - Nets -20000

 - Cavaliers +2000

 How does the Play-In Tournament work?

-The NBA’s new Play-In Tournament will run right before the first round of the postseason, from Tuesday, May 18 through Friday, May 21.
+The NBA’s new Play-In Tournament took place right before the first round of the postseason, from Tuesday, May 18 through Friday, May 21.
 The tourney decided the 7 and 8 seeds in the Eastern Conference and Western Conference.